 3.3.
 The NCP may provide a forum for discussion and assist the business community, worker organizations, other non-governmental organizations, and other interested parties to deal with the issue(s) raised in an efficient and timely manner and in accordance with applicable law.

 3.4.
-When Canada’s NCP receives a request for review of a specific instance, it will review the documentation and supporting material received and make an initial assessment of whether the issue(s) raised merit further examination and will respond to the parties involved.
-If the NCP determines that the issue(s) raised do not merit further consideration, the NCP will issue a public statement and the case will be closed.
+When Canada’s NCP receives a request for review of a specific instance, it will acknowledge receipt, invite the company to respond to the allegations, review the documentation and supporting material received, make an initial assessment of whether the issue(s) raised merit further examination and will respond to the parties involved.
+If the NCP determines that the issue(s) raised do not merit further consideration, the NCP will issue a public Final Statement explaining its decision and the case will be closed.

-3.8.
-As part of the development of any report or statement, the NCP will circulate a draft to the parties involved for comments.
-The report or statement will then be made public by posting on the NCP website and possible inclusion in the annual NCP report to the OECD.
-It should be noted that the need to protect sensitive business and other stakeholder information is taken into account when finalizing the content of any report or statement that is made public.
+3.7.
+The NCP will circulate a draft of its Final Statement to the parties involved for comments.
+NCP Final Statements will be made public by posting on the NCP website and a reference will be included in the annual NCP report to the OECD and in the OECD database of NCP specific instances.
+The NCP may make recommendations to the parties as part of its Final Statements and may request follow-up from parties.
+If applicable, the NCP may publish a follow-up Statement on the implementation of any agreement between parties and/or NCP recommendations to the parties.
+The need to protect sensitive business and other stakeholder information will be taken into account when finalizing the content of any statement that is made public.

 4.1.
 There are several stages involved in handling the receipt of a request for review by the NCP.

 - Stage 1 – From Receipt of the request for review to the Initial Assessment (indicative timeframe: 3 months).